phBalance/hero6e-foundryvtt/README.md

   - Perks, Talents, and Complications

 ## Modules
-The following modules have been successfully tested for compatibility
+The following modules have been successfully tested for compatibility.
+They are also recommended.
   - [Dice so nice!](https://gitlab.com/riccisi/foundryvtt-dice-so-nice)
   - [Simple Calendar](https://github.com/vigoren/foundryvtt-simple-calendar)
   - [Drag Ruler](https://foundryvtt.com/packages/drag-ruler)